-Katy Adair enters her second season as assistant coach with the Sam Houston State softball program and works with the program's pitchers and outfielders.
+Katy Adair enters her fourth season as assistant coach with the Sam Houston State softball program and specializes as the pitching coach and recruiting coordinator.

-She previously served as a graduate assistant at Belhaven University in Jackson, Mississippi.
+She previously served as a graduate assistant at Belhaven University in Jackson, Miss.

-A 2014 graduate of Belhaven with a bachelor's degree in sports administration, Adair tutored a pitching staff that compiled a 2.94 team earned run average on the way to a 31-23 season last spring.
+A 2014 graduate of Belhaven with a bachelor's degree in sports administration, Adair tutored a pitching staff that compiled a 2.94 team earned run average on the way to a 31-23 in 2014.
 One of her pitchers earned All-Region honors.

 She spent two years at Galveston College, where she was an All-Conference selection in 2012.